MindTheGap-ERC/CarboKitten.jl/README.md

 ```shell
 julia --project=. examples/ca-with-prod.jl
 ```
 This command will write the output in the HDF5 format into the `data` folder.
+You can check that output is written there after executing this command.

 However, it is more efficient to run them from the REPL.
 Either run,